 Life On The Moon May Have Existed A Long Time Ago, According to Scientists

 This is an exciting discovery.

-Scientists have discovered that at two points in the natural satellite's four billion year existence, the Moon could have harbored life.
+In fact, scientists have discovered that the Moon could have harbored life a long time ago.
 One window for life to flourish was shortly after its formation 4 billion years ago.
 The second was 3.5 billion years ago and was caused by lunar volcanic activity.

 Here’s How Many Hamsters You’ll Need To Power Your Home